mdavids/rfc/content/draft-davids-forsalereg-19.md

 # Privacy Considerations {#privacy}

 The use of the "\_for-sale" leaf node name publicly indicates the intent to sell a domain name.
-Domain holders should be aware that this information is accessible to anyone querying the DNS and may have privacy implications.
+Domain name holders should be aware that this information is accessible to anyone querying the DNS and may have privacy implications.

 There is a risk of data scraping, such as email addresses and phone numbers.